 Why it matters and how it works

-According to our studies at Cerber Lab most hacker attacks and attempts to exploit plugin vulnerabilities assume that all WordPress plugins are located in the default plugins folder which is /wp-content/plugins/.
+According to our studies at Cerber Lab most hacker attacks and attempts to exploit plugin vulnerabilities assume that all WordPress plugins are located in the default folder for all plugins which is /wp-content/plugins/.
 Fortunately, the name of the folder can be easily changed to whatever you want in literally two simple steps.
 Does this mean that cybercriminals have zero knowledge about the ability to rename the folder and blindly attack the default plugin location?
-No, not always, but, the vast majority of WordPress powered websites use the default folder structure, and that’s why cybercriminals exploit this weakness.
+No, not always, but, the vast majority of WordPress powered websites use the default folder structure, and that’s why cybercriminals exploit this weakness with easy.

 Our analytics shows that most websites are hacked by exploiting a vulnerability in an outdated plugin and in most cases the attacker has used the vulnerability in the PHP file that is located in the default WordPress plugins folder.